mikaelpatel/Cosa/README.md

 breadboarded.
 5. Or donations through paypal (use email address).

-If you are planning to use Cosa you are encourage to support the project.
-This will help keep the software at high quality and follow changes in tooling, etc.
+If you are planning to use Cosa you are encouraged to support the project to help keep the software at high quality and follow changes in tooling, and above all open-source.

+Please note that the issues list should be used mainly for bug reports and enhancement requests.
+Design and implementation support is only provided to contributing projects.